BjoernLudwigPTB/tu_visualization/README.md

 ## Python in Houdini

-To install custom packages in the existing python environment of *Houdini 17.5* I followed these instructions up to the point where `pip` is installed and from then on installed the needed packages from command line.
+To install custom packages in the existing python environment of *Houdini 17.5* I followed [these](http://ytini.com/getstarted.html) instructions up to the point where `pip` is installed and from then on installed the needed packages from command line.

-The instructions at the linked page include a step by step guide for other Houdini versions as well.
+The instructions at the linked page include a step by step guide for previous Houdini versions as well.